patrinoua/work-in-tech/README.md

 # Tech Tips!

 Working in tech is fun!

+Wether you're more into code or design there is plenty of opportunities out there.

 This is a guide with the most useful resources I've found over the years, including learning material, best practices and tips if you're considering joining tech or currently looking for a new position.

 Feel free to reach out to me if you know an interesting link that I could add here, or looking for feedback!